korbu/Obsidian/Rob's Programming Notes/C++/C++ Move Semantics/Chapter 01.md

 Here, the behavior of the program becomes a bit more complicated. ==We return by value (the return type is not a reference)==, which should be a copy of the value in the return statement, `coll`.
 Creating a copy of `coll` means that we have to create a deep copy of the whole vector with all of its elements.
 Thus, we have to allocate heap memory for the array of elements in the vector and heap memory for the value each string allocates to hold its value.
 Here, we would have to allocate memory 4 times.

-However, since at the same time `coll` is destroyed because we leave the scope where it is declared, the compiler is allowed to perform the named return value optimization (NRVO) (also see [[Glossary#Named Return Value Optimization (NRVO)]]).
+However, since at the same time `coll` is destroyed because we leave the scope where it is declared, the compiler is allowed to perform the [[Glossary#Named Return Value Optimization (NRVO)|named return value optimization (NRVO)]].

 ### Named return value optimization